Viperxl007/Chikn_Farmers_Almanac/README.md

 - Either use the Prometheus .yml config file or copy the extractor job into your existing Prometheus .yml

-- Setup the prometheus data source in Grafana and Load the dashboard file or start creating your own dashboard pulling from the Prometheus time series database.
+- Setup the prometheus data source in Grafana and import the dashboard JSON file or start creating your own dashboard pulling from the Prometheus time series database.

 BOK BOK